CKs-Technology-News/PrivacyTools/README.md

 - [yattee](https://github.com/yattee/yattee) – Alternative YouTube front-end for iOS, tvOS and macOS built with Invidious and Piped.
 - [ytcast](https://github.com/MarcoLucidi01/ytcast) – Cast YouTube videos to your smart TV from the command line.
 This program does roughly the same thing as the "Play on TV" button that appears on the player bar when you visit YouTube.com with Chrome or when you use the YouTube smartphone app.
 - [ytcc](https://github.com/woefe/ytcc) – Command line tool to keep track of your favorite playlists on YouTube and many other places.
 You can import YouTube subscriptions from Google Takeout and provide them as an RSS feed for your favorite reader.
+- [YouTube iOS](https://github.com/aslanyanhaik/youtube-iOS) – YouTube iOS Template is developed by Haik Aslanyan and written in Swift 3.
 - [YouTubeClone](https://github.com/VamshiIITBHU14/YouTubeClone) – YouTube clone using MVC API.
 - [Youtube-viewer](https://github.com/trizen/youtube-viewer) – Lightweight YouTube client for Linux.
-- [youtube-iOS](https://github.com/aslanyanhaik/youtube-iOS) – YouTube iOS Template is developed by Haik Aslanyan and written in Swift 3.
+- [Youtube Wrapper](https://github.com/4v3ngR/yt-wrapped) – A browser based YouTube accessed through an application that is minimalistic with an adblock.
 - [uYou+](https://github.com/qnblackcat/uYouPlus) – Spoken uYou+ is an alternative YouTube app for Apple's iOS and iPadOS.